 Put your skills and creativity to work!

-The Students Without Borders® (SWB) program offers many exciting opportunities to contribute to global development efforts.
+Students Without Borders® (SWB), the student volunteering stream of the Uniterra program, offers many exciting opportunities to contribute to global development efforts.
 Students and recent graduates are recruited to work with a local partner organization for 3 to 12 months.
 Many interns fulfill co-op placement requirements or receive academic credits towards their degree or diploma.

 To be eligible for a Students Without Borders® (SWB) internship, you must:

 - Be at least 18 years of age

 - Be a current student or recent graduate of a Canadian university, college or cegep

 - Uniterra assignments require that you hold Canadian citizenship or Permanent Residency in Canada in order to apply.
 This will be indicated on the assignment description.
 However, WUSC and CECI do offer international internship opportunities to those who do not meet this requirement, outside of the Uniterra program.
 Please see our list of assignments or inquire further to firstname.lastname@example.org.